 A Will is a legal document which sets forth in writing what happens to your property upon death.
 It can also address other matters of importance to you after you’re gone.

-A beneficiary is someone who receives all or a portion of the assets and income of your estate.
 A Will in New Jersey must be signed in the presence of two (2) witnesses, eighteen (18) years of age and over.
-Until death a Will has no legal effect.
-A Will also must name an Executor, who is the person who distributes the property to your beneficiaries as part of New Jersey estate and probate administration, pays any outstanding bills after death and carries out your instructions as specified in the Will.
+A Will must also name an Executor, who is the person who distributes the property to your beneficiaries as part of New Jersey estate administration, pays any outstanding bills after death and carries out your instructions as specified in the Will.
+Until death, a Will has no legal effect.

 Formalities of a Will Under New Jersey Probate Laws